|

 (shared with permission) Some months ago a client was telling me of all the moving pieces she felt the need to control with regards to a particular event in her life, in order for things to go well, and for her to meet the goals that she had.
 Putting the pieces in place had been an ongoing effort for many months and it was obviously emotionally and mentally draining for her.
 I said to her that it seemed she was pushing a very large boulder up a steep, steep hill.
 She said that was what this felt like.
 I asked her what was the worse that could happen if she just stepped aside, stopped pushing the boulder and let go.
 Silence.
 Shared with client's permission.

-![]() My connection with Reiki, from when I received my first session, through learning, sharing sessions and also teaching, has been a journey filled with twists and turns and a lot of lessons.
+We had the most interesting experience yesterday, a client and I. During a Craniosacral Therapy session my client displayed, in real time, a response from the Vagus Nerve.
+It was pretty amazing to be a part of!
+REIKI is an ancient Japanese healing technique My connection with Reiki, from when I received my first session, through learning the practice of Reiki, sharing sessions with others, and also teaching, has been a journey filled with twists and turns and a lot of lessons.
 Not all of it easy, but I think those experiences have made me a better teacher and practitioner.
-Reiki is all about being open to allowing and receiving energy that is loving and healing.
-Deservability can raise it's ugly head in whether we feel we're worthy.
-That self-judgement is completely dissolved as we feel the vibrations of Reiki's beautiful energy. |
+Reiki is about being open to and allowing yourself to receive a loving and healing energy.
+Deep seated self-esteem issues can raise their ugly heads as to whether or not we are worthy or deserving of receiving.
+This negative self-judgement is completely dissolved as we bask in the vibrations of Reiki's beautiful energy. |

 Teresa Graham,